secretGeek/today-i-learned-staging/angular/getting_started_deborah_kurata.md

 ﻿# Getting Started with Angular (Deborah Kurata)

-These are my study notes for the coure [Angular: Getting Started](https://app.pluralsight.com/library/courses/angular-2-getting-started-update/table-of-contents) from Deborah Kurata, on pluralsight.
+These are my study notes for the course [Angular: Getting Started](https://app.pluralsight.com/library/courses/angular-2-getting-started-update/table-of-contents) from Deborah Kurata, on pluralsight.

 The course duration is 5h43m.